iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/CVX Analysis/Support Function.md

 * Positive Homogeneous: $\alpha\delta_C^\star(x) = \delta_C^\star(\alpha x)\;\forall \alpha \ge 0$
   * Its epigraph is a cone, literally.
 * It's sub-additive: $\delta_C^\star(x_1 + x_2) \le \delta_C^\star(x_1) + \delta_C^\star(x_2)$
 * Support function of set $C$ is the conjugate of the indicator function of the same set.
-For more about conjugation, see: [[Convex Conjugation]] for more.
+For more about conjugation, see: [[../Duality/Convex Conjugation Introduction]] for more.

 We will prove some of the properties that are not trivial to prove.